Skip to main content

 Do the different Sprinter configurations cost different amounts?

-No — Executive (14 passengers, conference-ready) and Jet (10 passengers, ultra-luxury captain chairs) both run $200/hour with a 4-hour minimum, and both are from $395 flat to JFK.
+No — Executive (14 passengers, conference-ready) and Jet (10 passengers, ultra-luxury captain chairs) both run custom pricing with a 4-hour minimum, and both are available by custom quote to JFK.
 You choose by occasion and headcount, not by price tier.
-The Limo Sprinter (12 passengers, bar setup, party lighting) books at the same $200/hour for celebrations.
+The Limo Sprinter (12 passengers, bar setup, party lighting) books at the same custom pricing for celebrations.

 Does the price include the driver, fuel, and tolls?

 Yes.
 Chauffeured Sprinter rates include the professional TLC-licensed chauffeur, fuel, and all tolls — bridges, tunnels, and turnpikes.
-Hourly bookings are quoted with an $800 base for 4 hours plus tax and gratuity; airport flat rates include tolls, taxes, and gratuity in the quoted number.
+Hourly bookings are quoted with an a custom quote for 4 hours plus tax and gratuity; airport flat rates include tolls, taxes, and gratuity in the quoted number.
 Child seats are $25 each.
 There is no surge pricing — the quote you confirm is the price you pay.

 Is renting a Sprinter with a driver cheaper than everyone taking Ubers?